serpapi/serpapi-javascript/CONTRIBUTING.md

 1. Run `bundle exec rails sdk:generate_ts_types` in the backend repository.
 2. Replace everything in `src/engines` with the generated files from `tmp/ts/engines`.
+3. Update `mod.ts` with the new engine exports from `tmp/ts/mod.ts`.

 ## Get approval